A lot or a little?

 Is it any good?

-Based on a Batman comic book storyline from 2005 and 2006, BATMAN: UNDER THE RED HOOD takes on some of the complex, ambiguous morals of recent efforts like The Dark Knight and does a remarkable job of exploring some tough stuff in its scant running time of 75 minutes.
+Based on a Batman comic book storyline from 2005 and 2006, BATMAN: UNDER THE RED HOOD gamely takes on some of the complex, ambiguous morals of recent efforts like The Dark Knight.
+It also does a remarkable job of exploring some tough stuff in its scant running time of 75 minutes.
 It follows, however, that the movie is undeniably dark and violent and deals directly with loss.
 In other words, this is not a family-friendly film.